Amy Barmore enters her second season as head coach of the Transylvania volleyball team for the 2019 campaign.

 In 2017, Barmore helped direct the Pioneers to their first 20-win season in four years while finishing second in the HCAC and making an appearance in the conference tournament semifinals.

-Barmore’s tenure at Transylvania as an assistant coach has been marked by consistent player development.
+Barmore’s tenure at Transylvania as an assistant coach was marked by consistent player development.
 In 2015 Barmore oversaw outside hitter Erin Romito’s procession to resetting several program and HCAC records, including the conference record for kills.
 Barmore’s coaching expertise factored into libero Audrey Brown earning 2015 HCAC Defensive Player of the Year honors while three Pioneers landed all-conference awards that season.

-Prior to joining Transylvania, Barmore began her collegiate coaching career at her alma mater, Georgetown College (Ky.), a NAIA Division I school in Georgetown, Kentucky where she served as the volleyball assistant coach from 2012 through 2014.
+Prior to joining Transylvania, Barmore began her collegiate coaching career at her alma mater, Georgetown College (Ky.), an NAIA Division I school in neighboring Georgetown, Kentucky where she served as the volleyball assistant coach from 2012 through 2014.
 Her role at Georgetown involved duties as the recruiting coordinator and designing strength and conditioning programs.

-Barmore also served as a volleyball assistant coach at Tates Creek High School in Lexington and Scott County High School in Georgetown.
+Barmore also previously served as a volleyball assistant coach at Tates Creek High School in Lexington and Scott County High School in Georgetown.